domiwk/NLP-Speech/NLP/readme.md

-This folder contains notebooks I made for some tutorials for an NLP class.
+This folder contains tutorials I made for an NLP class I was helping with.